sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-01_a-brief-history-of-shubhakara-simha.md

 +++
-title = "A brief history of shubhakaraxa0siMha"
+title = "A brief history of shubhakara siMha"

 +++
 The mahA-chInAchArya, shubhakara siMha, a nAstIka of the second varNa,